Teaching Grammar, Usage, and Mechanics Grades 4, 5, 6, 7, and 8

 Click to view the Grades 4-8 Instructional Scope and Sequence (table of contents) with CCSS Alignment Documents.
 The Teaching Grammar, Usage, and Mechanics program provides effective grade to grade instructional continuity.

 Save time grading and provide better writing feedback with the author's e-Comments Chrome Extension.
 This app includes hundreds of canned writing comments with the same language of instruction as Teaching Grammar, Usage, and Mechanics and the companion program, Teaching Essay Strategies.
 Now, that's a seamless connection to teach and practice grammar and mechanics in the writing context!

 The e-Comments program includes four insertable comment banks (Grades 3‒6, Grades 6‒9, Grades 9‒12, and College/Workplace) feature writing format and citations, essay and story structure, essay and story content analysis, sentence formation and writing style, word choice, grammar, and mechanics.

 When you open a student's doc or slide, the e-Comments menu pops-up in the right margin.
 Simply highlight a writing issue in the student's text and click on a comment button.
 The comment automatically appears in the margin next to the student's text.

 Would all my students need this program?
 No, just the teacher.
 The e-Comments program syncs to multiple devices and saves to the cloud.

 Can I edit these e-comments?
 Yes, they are customizable.

-Can I add, format, and save my own custom writing comments to the e-Comment menu?
+Can I add, format, and save my own custom writing comments and add my own writing categories for different classes and assignments to the e-Comment menu?
 Yes.